-I have a custom Rachel Kozlowski plate (click HERE for her Etsy shop) for all my cats on our kitchen wall except for our three new young kitties Maya, Walter, and Willy.
-The kids can’t make up their mind of what they want them to look like on the plates and one day when we know exactly how their characteristics evolved while getting older then we will get one made by her.
+I have a custom Rachel Kozlowski plate for all my cats on our kitchen wall except for our three new young kitties Maya, Walter, and Willy.
+The kids can’t make up their minds about what they want them to look like on the plates and one day when we know exactly how their characteristics evolved while getting older then we will get one made by her.

 For now, I wanted a more affordable version until the time I have some made by Rachel.